sdiehl/gevent-tutorial/tutorial.md

 *synchronously*.
 A switch between the two executions is known as a *context switch*.

-A context switch in gevent done through
+A context switch in gevent is done through
 *yielding*.
 In this case example we have two contexts which yield to each other through invoking ``gevent.sleep(0)``.